 An opportunity for students who have demonstrated the ability to do independent work to pursue in depth a topic of particular interest.
-Courses listed in the catalog may not be taken by independent study.
 Prerequisite: ANT 225 or BEH 100.

 ANT 400 Special Topics in Anthropology (3) M

 An in-depth seminar on a selected topic within Anthropology.
 Course is repeatable for credit with a change in topic.
 Prerequisite: ANT 225 or BEH 100.